Timesheet software: benefits and what to look for

 Not all timesheet software offers the same features.
 Here's what to prioritize when evaluating your options.

-GPS tracking and verification: For businesses with field workers or multiple locations, GPS stamping confirms employees are on-site when they clock in.
-This prevents time theft and creates reliable records.
+For businesses with field workers or multiple locations, GPS stamping confirms employees are on-site when they clock in.
+This prevents time theft and creates reliable records for compliance and client billing.

-Reporting and analytics: Good software shows you where your labour costs are going.
-Look for reports that break down hours by employee, project, client, or location.
+Good software shows you where your labour costs are going.
+Look for reports that break down hours by employee, project, client, or location so you can make informed decisions about staffing and pricing.

-Scheduling and shift management: If you manage shifts, choose software that includes roster creation, shift swapping, and availability tracking in one platform.
+If you manage shifts, choose software that includes roster creation, shift swapping, and availability tracking in one platform.
+This keeps scheduling and time tracking connected, so changes update automatically.

-Automated reminders and notifications: The software should alert employees about upcoming shifts, remind them to submit timesheets, and notify managers when approvals are needed.
+The software should alert employees about upcoming shifts, remind them to submit timesheets, and notify managers when approvals are needed.
+Automation reduces the time you spend chasing people for information.
+Consistent communication also supports employee retention by reducing daily friction for your team.

 How to choose timesheet software for your business